Can Chickens Eat Pears? Must-Know Facts for Flock Keepers

 Can Chickens Eat Nashi Pears?

 Yes, chickens can enjoy nashi pears sparingly.
 It is also called Asian pears.
 It is a safe and healthy type of pear.
-It offers vitamins, minerals, and fiber essential for chickens’ overall growth.
+It offers vitamins, minerals, and fiber essential for overall growth.
 The nashi pears are crispy with a mild, sweet flavor.
-Chickens love to peck at them while running around their coop.
+They love to peck at them while running around their coop.
 Like other types of pears, remove the seeds of nashi pears.

 Can Chickens Eat Cactus Pears?